gomon3/largest-product-serial/README.md

+Largest product in a series (Underline)
 =============
-1. Largest product in a series